-Murray has extensive government affairs experience representing academic centers, patient rights organizations and private companies.
+Murray has had extensive previous government affairs experience representing academic centers, patient rights organizations and private companies.
 He began his career in Washington as a special assistant for the late Rep. Charles (Charlie) W. Norwood, Jr. (GA).
 It was in Norwood’s office that he learned the congressional authorization and appropriations processes as well as the importance of customer/constituent services.

-University’s College of Veterinary Medicine, National AHEC Organization, Nation Council for Diversity in the Health Professions (NCDHP), Zimmer Inc.’s Movement is Life, American Liver Foundation and OraSure Technologies, Inc. Murray additionally served as the executive director of the Association of Minority Health Professions Schools, the group of historically black graduate schools of medicine, dentistry, pharmacy and veterinary medicine.
+University’s College of Veterinary Medicine, National AHEC Organization, Nation Council for Diversity in the Health Professions (NCDHP), Zimmer Inc.’s Movement is Life, American Liver Foundation and OraSure Technologies, Inc. Murray additionally served as the executive director of the Association of Minority Health Professions Schools, the group of historically Black graduate schools of medicine, dentistry, pharmacy and veterinary medicine.